queirozfcom/ml201401/README.md

 ml201401
 ========

- Code  Issues 0  Pull Requests 0  Wiki  Pulse  Graphs  Network  Settings HTTPS clone URL 	 You can clone with HTTPS, SSH, or Subversion.
-Download ZIP Little ML (Machine Learning) toolkit with utilities and some data for testing as well.
+ Little ML (Machine Learning) toolkit with utilities and some data for testing as well.

+ This includes some helpers to manipulate files, clean data and so on.

+**P.S.:** This is a WIP (work in progress).
+Keep in mind that I had no prior Python experience before doing this.
+One of the aims of this project is precisely to get me some Python experience.